-By any measure of success, I’m doing pretty well: semi-retired by 36, living in a beachside holiday paradise with the woman of my dreams and my amazing son while having the freedom to go surfing whenever I want without needing to factor ‘being able to feed my family’ into the equation.
-Yes, it’s a tough life, but someone’s got to do it!
+By any measure of success, I’m doing pretty well: semi-retired by 36, living in a beachside holiday paradise with the woman of my dreams and my amazing son.
+I have the complete freedom to go surfing whenever I want without needing to factor ‘being able to feed my family’ into the equation and the time, space, and resources to essentially pursue any life-path I want.

-When I tell people about my life, the most common response is “Wow, you’re so lucky!” like I fell out of bed one day and hit my head on a naked supermodel wheeling a stack of gold bullion into my loungeroom because there wasn’t any room left on her parents’ superyacht.
+When I tell people about this, the most common response is “Wow, you’re so lucky!”, like I fell out of bed one day and hit my head on a naked supermodel wheeling a stack of gold bullion into my loungeroom because there wasn’t any room left on her parents’ superyacht.

 And yes, luck is the reason why I’m successful and you’re not, but not in the way you think.

 The truth about luck and success

 When someone says “Wow, you’re so lucky!”, what they’re actually saying is they believe the secret to living a remarkable life is not hard work or continuous improvement or taking calculated risks.
 It’s luck.

 It’s walking the same well-trodden path as your parents and friends and hoping that some miracle of fate delivers a golden opportunity into your lap without getting out of your sweatpants.

 And not only will this golden opportunity fall into your lap, but you’ll be miraculously blessed with the skills, knowledge, experience, and personality characteristics necessary to turn this opportunity into a raging success with die-hard fans all over the world desperately clawing down your door to get to the front of the line.